Flexible Laryngoscopy

 Post-Procedure Instructions:

-You will receive any necessary post-procedure instructions, including information on resuming normal activities and any potential restrictions, such as no drinking or eating fo about 30 min after the procedure.
+You will receive any necessary post-procedure instructions, including information on resuming normal activities and any potential restrictions, such as no drinking or eating for about 30 minutes after the procedure.

 Additional Considerations: